yuanli2333/Hadamard-Matrix-for-hashing/README.md

-# Codes for paper: Central Similarity Hashing via Hadamard matrix
+# Codes for paper: Central Similarity Hashing via Hadamard matrix, [arxiv](https://arxiv.org/abs/1908.00347)

 We first release all codes and configurations for image hashing.
 Codes and configutations for video hashing will be released in the future.